Elizabeth Taylor's 'Cleopatra' headdress, jewels go to auction

-LOS ANGELES A collection of late actress Elizabeth Taylor's personal items, including jewelry, cocktail dresses and film costumes, will go under the hammer in Beverly Hills, California, Julien's Auctions said on Tuesday.
+LOS ANGELES, July 16 A collection of late actress Elizabeth Taylor's personal items, including jewelry, cocktail dresses and film costumes, will go under the hammer in Beverly Hills, California, Julien's Auctions said on Tuesday.

 The top item, an 18-karat gold, multi-gem earring and necklace set, is expected to fetch between $10,000 and $15,000.
 The necklace and earrings set include multiple topaz, diamond, peridot and citrine gemstones.